Removal Of Honey Bee Swarms

 How Dangerous Are Honey Bees?

-Being equipped with a sting makes angry bees a formidable force of nature, just like a nest of wasps or hornets.
+Being equipped with a sting makes angry bees a formidable force of nature, just like wasps or hornets.
 They are often only aggressive when threatened or disturbed.

 However, you must remember that a compact, settled swarm in a shrub or on a fence post, won’t be protecting any brood is unlikely to attack if left alone.